Blog/

 By making sure this step is simple, you reduce confusion and ensure that returns are initiated promptly, allowing the next steps to progress smoothly.

-2. Issuing the RMA Number
+2. Issuing the RMA number

 Once the return request is reviewed and approved, the next step is issuing an RMA number.
 This number is essential for several reasons: